 4.2.7.3 Spectrum width

-In met radar design, spectrum width is calculated from the single lag correlation assuming a Gaussian spectral density.
+In meteorological radar design, spectrum width is calculated from the single lag correlation assuming a Gaussian spectral density.
 It is a measure of the dispersion of velocities within the radar sample volume and is the standard deviation of the velocity spectrum.
-Spectral width depends on reflectivity and velocity gradients across the pulse volume and turbulence within the pulse volume [Doviak and Zrnic 1984].
-There is no averaging of samples used in spectrum width calculations.
-There is however an accumulation of the real and imaginary parts of the sample series, i.e. the samples taken over the radial.
+Spectrum width depends on reflectivity and velocity gradients across the pulse volume and turbulence within the pulse volume [Doviak and Zrnic 1984].